codestorms37/kickstart_fundrasing_analysis/README.md

 ### Background

-- A playwriter who wants to launch her first raise funding campaign to obtain 10,000 USD that will be used to cover her new play “Fever” estimated budget.
+- A playwriter wants to launch her first raise funding campaign to obtain 10,000 USD that will be used to cover her new play “Fever” estimated budget.

 ### Purpose